Jack Johnson (rugby league)

-Jack Johnson (born 1 July 1999) is an English professional rugby league footballer who plays as a or on the for Oldham RLFC in the RFL Championship.
+Jack Johnson (born 1 July 1999) is an English professional rugby league footballer who last played as a or on the for Oldham RLFC in the RFL Championship.

 He previously played for the Warrington Wolves in the Super League, and spent time on loan from Warrington at the Rochdale Hornets in League 1 and the Championship.
 Johnson also spent time on loan from the Wolves at Widnes in the Super League, and joined Featherstone Rovers towards the end of the 2019 Championship season.

 Background

 Johnson was born in Audenshaw, Manchester, England.

 Career

 Warrington Wolves

 Johnson made his début for the Warrington Wolves in the Super League match against Hull F.C. on 6 September 2015.

 Widnes Vikings

 On 19 August 2020 it was announced that Johnson would be leaving Widnes at the end of the 2020 season.

 Newcastle Thunder

 On 26 November 2020, it was reported that he had signed for Newcastle Thunder in the RFL Championship.